 To facilitate the development of a stable legal foundation for the Belt and Road Initiative (BRI) enabling all participating countries to harness its growth potential towards achieving sustainable development in all dimensions – economic, social, cultural and environmental.

 1. To engage in a productive dialogue on:

 (a) strengthening legal cooperation and exchanges along the Belt and Road aimed at developing a green, carbon neutral and sustainable BRI.

 (b) leveraging the development benefits of the BRI towards realizing the United Nations 2030 Agenda for Sustainable Development including the Sustainable Development Goals (SDGs).

-(c) the digitalization of BRI, making innovations in existing forms of trade, trade and investment liberalization and facilitation, increasing market access, and gradually reducing and eliminating barriers to trade and investment along the Belt and Road.
+(c) digitalization of the BRI, making innovations in existing forms of trade, trade and investment liberalization and facilitation, increasing market access, and gradually reducing and eliminating barriers to trade and investment along the Belt and Road.

-(a) legal and regulatory issues and aspects of jointly building the Belt and Road in its five priority areas of policy coordination, facilities connectivity, unimpeded trade, financial integration and people-to-people bonds; and
+(a) the legal and regulatory issues and aspects of jointly building the Belt and Road in its five priority areas of policy coordination, facilities connectivity, unimpeded trade, financial integration and people-to-people bonds; and

-4. To perform functions as a joint research network for the purpose of providing support and policy recommendations on building a stable legal foundation for the BRI; and
+3. To perform functions as a joint research network for the purpose of providing support and policy recommendations on building a stable legal foundation for the BRI; and

-5. To organize outreach activities for advancing legal cooperation along the Belt and Road.
+4. To organize outreach activities for advancing legal cooperation along the Belt and Road.